Dieseled-UP/Bluetooth-Rssi/README.md

 # Bluetooth-Rssi
-Application to get rssi value fro Bluetooth device.
+Application to get rssi value from Bluetooth device.

 The application is set so that a you can use the getBluetoothDevice() method to connect to an access point of your choosing.